BOSS1441

 BOSS1441 is an extremely massive galaxy overdensity located at a distance of z=2.32.
 It is known to be the largest large-scale structure and one of the most overdense structures at redshift z=~2.
-The overdensity contains a large overdensity of Lyman-Alpha emitting galaxies (LAEs) with 19 being confirmed, multiple galaxies with active galactic nuclei (AGB), and the object MAMMOTH-1, a Lyman-alpha emitting nebula.
+The overdensity contains a large overdensity of Lyman-Alpha emitting galaxies (LAEs) with 19 being confirmed, multiple galaxies with active galactic nuclei (AGN), and the object MAMMOTH-1, a Lyman-alpha emitting nebula.